-Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Declined
+Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Plunged

 "It's too late," said Diarmaid Ferriter, a leading historian at University College Dublin.
 "I don't think you can reverse this decline."

-But Ferriter was not completely pessimistic about the Church's future in Ireland.
+But Ferriter was not completely pessimistic about the church's future in Ireland.
 Perhaps, he said, there were advantages to having a smaller, more committed flock.

 NPR producer Samuel Alwyine-Mosely contributed to this report.